laurieroy/react-delicious/README.md

 # Delicious
-This is a sample recipe app.
+This is a sample recipe app built in React.
 It uses the [spoonacular](https://spoonacular.com) Nutrition, Recipe, and Food API, which has a daily limit of 150.

 - carousel: react-splide

 - css: styled-components and react-icons

+- animation: framer-motion

+This project was built following a [tutorial](https://www.youtube.com/watch?v=xc4uOzlndAk).
+The animation and slider need work.
+I got out of it what I wanted, so I'm not sure I'll come back and fix it.
+Sep 2022

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).